-• A brief general description of the relevant problem in the research field that the work submitted encompasses the manner in which the submitted dissertation distinguished itself from previously evaluated work.
+• A brief general description of the relevant problem in the research field that the work submitted encompasses

 • A presentation of the results obtained with an assessment of the methods used If the articles are formulated in co-operation with others, then statements must accompany the dissertation form the other authors concerning the Ph.D. student's part of the project.